vuesence/vue-faq/docs/en/vue-webapp/options/open-graph.md

 <meta name="twitter:image" content="images" />
 ```

-It is necessary to set the necessary values.
+You should set your meta tags values.